UG Research Program

 - A minimum of CGPA of 3.50 at the time of application, OR

-- A grade of A or higher in two or more courses deemed by the supervisor as most relatable to the research
+- A minimum of CGPA of 2.80 AND a grade of 80% or higher in two or more courses deemed by the supervisor as strongly related to the research

 - Final Evaluation:

-- Must do a term-end presentation (along with OIS or Semester B FYP students) and submit a report to the supervisor
+- The candidate must do a term-end presentation (typically in May or late August) and submit a report to the supervisor.

-- The supervisor must fill in a form, largely similar to the OIS evaluation form indicating the satisfactory completion of the project
+- The supervisor and an assessor must fill in a form indicating the satisfactory completion of the project.